thuinanutshell/capstone/README.md

 # NeurIPIS Dataset (1987-2024)
 This project is developed out of curiosity.
 I'm curious about the number of papers accepted into NeurIPS over time and the most prominent topics each year.
 I will use `beautifulsoup` to scrape the abstract of all papers and implement some analyses like topic modeling or clustering to explore what's interesting about the data.
+The total number of papers accepted is **24,780**

 ## Web Scraper Tutorial
 ### Step 1: Inspect & Collect Proceedings Links